yashk2000/blog/_posts/2019-02-24-intro-to-git.md

 Getting started :

 Now with Git on your system, you’ll want to do a few things to customise your Git environment.
-Git comes with a tool : git config.
+Git comes with a tool : `git config`.
 It helps you control how Git looks and operates.
 The first step is setting up your name and email.
 ```git
 git config –global user.name “yashk2000”